You’re not wrong

 How often do you follow your gut?

-Our intuition, inner voice, gut instinct… choose the term you prefer… picks up on cues beyond our basic visual and rodin-thinker-429x300audio data.
+Our intuition, inner voice, gut instinct… choose the term you prefer… picks up on cues beyond our basic visual and audio data.
 It picks up on micro expressions our eyes don’t have time to register but our brains do.
 It picks up on vocal quivers that indicate a deeper level of feeling.
 It reads the energy behind the words, the gestures that indicate nervousness or excitement.
 Our intuition tells us when someone is repressing a strong emotion, when someone is lying – to us or to herself- or when a situation is about to go sideways.
 It’s that feeling you get that goes beyond your logical thoughts or the activity you see around you.

 Using your intuition – respecting it and responding to it – is a powerful action.
 It’s trusting yourself fully.